 who have found the treasure.

-Bob Nunley (1931 – 2016) earned a PhD from the University of Michigan and was a professor of Geography and Latin American Studies for 45 years first at Wayne State University and then at the University of Kansas..
+Bob Nunley (1931 – 2016) earned a PhD from the University of Michigan and for 45 years was a professor of Geography and Latin American Studies first at Wayne State University and then at the University of Kansas..
 He was also the guitar-playing timekeeper, a troubadour, at the Council Grove and ISSSEEM Conferences.
 BRIDGES Magazine was published by The International Society for the Study of Subtle Energies and Energy Medicine (ISSSEEM).
 Bob’s story is reprinted with permission.

 She is the author of SOME KISS WE WANT: Poems Selected and New,

 and UNMASKING THE ROSE: A Record of a Kundalini Initiation.